theodorLH/fotballWeb/README.md

 For question 1 I choose to complete the task in python.

 For question 2b I set up a Vue project in WebStorm along with Firestorm.
-The chosen API was: https://www.football-data.org/documentation/quickstart
+The chosen API was: https://www.football-data.org/documentation/quickstart.

-I have also provided a video showing the current solution minus the data from the API.
-When entered, the first page should show team and player information.
-The second page should show match fixtures for the given team.

 - The reason for the unfinished site is that the API was restricted.

 This was a fun test since I have never before used either Vue and Webstorm nor Firebase.
 Therefore I was introduced to new technologies.

+(I have left outsome of the different node_modules from the repository because of the substantial amount of them)

 # footbal_api